 - Every staff member or visitor arriving at the facility should be asked, at the point of entry, to respond to a standard set of risk screening questions.
 Services may want to consider giving these questions to each staff member or visitor on a pre-printed form on arrival to assist with understanding and recording

-The screening questions could include:
+The screening questions may include:

 - Have you been in contact with a confirmed or suspected case of COVID-19 in the last 14 days?